May 12, 2019

 Okay, then; I went back to the shop, got a bolt to replace the missing bolt, reset the timing and bolted the distributor back into place.
 Fergie started up fine, and so we headed back home.
 We only made it about a hundred yards before the engine died abruptly again.
 Only this time, the rotor inside the distributor didn't want to turn at all.

 Okay, then; I got on the Internet and ordered a new distributor.
 When it arrived, I installed it and Fergie was up and running again.
-For within an hour of use, Fergie died abruptly again.
+But within an hour of use, Fergie died abruptly again.
 A quick check of the distributor showed that the new distributor had come apart.
 Evidently something was seriously wrong, but what?

 The distributor connects to the camshaft via a spiral gear, and the spiral gear that should have been on the bottom of the distributor assembly was gone; evidently it had fallen down into the oil pan.

 Okay then; I got back on the phone and got another distributor and an oil pan gasket on the way from Yesterday's Tractor.
-They're definitely a 5-start organization, and I highly recommend them to anyone trying to keep old iron working.
+They're definitely a 5-star organization, and I highly recommend them to anyone trying to keep old iron working.

 When the parts arrived, I pulled the oil pan, recovered the missing distributor shaft, and was able to visually check out the camshaft's spiral gear.
 Evidently what had happened was that when the distributor had originally come loose and risen up, the gear on the distributor had chewed up the gear on the camshaft.

-spiral gear on the camshaft on a replacement camshaft
+the spiral gear on a replacement camshaft

 and the distributor gear that meshes with it